brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nse.md

 ## Mental Status & Behavioral Observations During Interview

-Pt arrived on time to the interview.
+(ref:fname) arrived on time to the interview.
 He was alert, oriented to the situation, and appeared to understand the questions that were being asked of him.
 He was articulate, demonstrated a clear and logical thought process, and his speech was normal in rate, pitch and prosody.
 His affect was normal in range and expression.

 ## Summary/Impression

-Pt is a xx-year-old with a history of x, y, and z.
+(ref:fname) is a xx-year-old with a history of x, y, and z.
 He is motivated to complete the evaluation and to use the information gained to develop tailored plans for psychiatric intervention and school accommodations.

 ### Diagnostic Considerations